pedrocol/basal_mom5-collaborative-project/README.md

 accessom2_10-GPC003: Tbasal calculated tbasal = min(tfreezing,Tinsitu), with tfreezing as in GPC001.
 This is done in order to avoid warming the ocean.
 (3 years)

+A bug was fixed in the intialization, previous runs are re runned as follows

+accessom2_10-GPC004: Idem as GPC001

+accessom2_10-GPC005 Idem as GPC002

+accessom2_10-GPC006: Idem as GPC003

 # Hackathon schedule (in Canberra/Sydney time zone)